top of page

 Apr 25, 20253 min read

-🎬🍎 Must-Watch Food Docs That Might Just Change Your Life
+🎬🍎 Must-Watch Food Documentaries That Might Just Change Your Life

 If you haven’t watched these food documentaries yet, consider this your invite 🎟️.
 These films are a great start.
 They’re eye-opening—a journey that can transform how you see food and the world. 🍽️ As a chef, I was shocked to learn how the food environment favors cheap, processed foods over real, nourishing options.
 Many makers prioritize profits, not health. ⚠️ Note: We don’t endorse the vegan agendas some promote—our focus is on healing, nutrient-rich foods that honor an